Useful

 -

-Kampu Ferry Service from Shimonoseki (international port terminal) to Busan.
+Kampu Ferry Service (www.kampuferry.co.jp) from Shimonoseki (international port terminal) to Busan.
 These are conventional ferries with cabins, sailing overnight and departing daily at 18:00 arriving 08:30 next morning.
 Fares around 9,000 Yen 2nd class (with tatami mat sleeping place), 12,000 Yen (£92) 1st class (with bed in a western-style or Japanese-style cabin with shower & toilet), deluxe cabins and suites also available.
 It's 10% cheaper to buy a return ticket, but still reportedly cheaper to buy another one-way ticket back when you get to Korea.
-Website www.kampuferry.co.jp, but Google language tools can help you translate it.

 -